Saltbox house: Catslide

 The roof style is also known as a catslide roof – any roof that, in part, extends down below the main eave height, providing greater area under the roof.
 If the roof continues at the same pitch, it is considered a "continuous catslide".

 In the United States, the term is applied to roofs on houses in the Southeast, especially stretching from Maryland south and west through Kentucky, and from early colonial times to around 1910.
 The term was borrowed from 17th century England where it referred to a secondary roof, often at the side of a building.
 In the southern US, a catslide roof was usually covering a front or rear porch, often with a less steep pitch than the main roof.

 The term is applied to any roof with different eave heights, such as a house with one and a half stories above ground in the front and one story in the rear.
 The catslide could cover an open patio with a lower ceiling than the house, or could continue almost to the ground, creating a limited height storage area.
 A front vestibule could have a small catslide roof perpendicular to the main roof.
 A dormer could be designed with a catslide.

 Construction

-Characteristic of most early New England colonial houses, saltboxes were timber framed.
+Characteristic of most early New England colonial houses, early saltboxes were timber framed.
 Also known as post-and-beam construction, the technique joins large pieces of wood with mortise and tenon joints, wooden pegs, braces, or trusses.
 Metal nails were sparingly used, as they were an expensive commodity at the time.
 The exterior of a saltbox was often finished with clapboard or another wooden siding.
 The Josiah Day House in West Springfield, Massachusetts, is constructed of brick.